manasakashyapharinath/Kernelized-Ridge-Regression/README.md

 # Kernelized-Ridge-Regression

-We have uploaded 4 files:
+We have uploaded 4 files: RidgeRegressionUsingKernelTrick.ipynb,